telerik/blazor-docs/knowledge-base/editor-add-icons.md

 This means that you need to inject the icons stylesheet into the `<iframe>`, so the icons are properly rendered.
 At the time of writing (UI for Blazor **6.1.0**), [the Editor does not support injecting your CSS files into the Iframe](https://feedback.telerik.com/blazor/1543925-add-the-ability-to-inject-css-files-into-the-iframe) but you can inject them with JSInterop in the `OnAfterRenderAsync`.

->caption Add icons in an Editor with Iframe Edit Mode
+>caption Add icons in an Editor with Iframe edit mode

 ````CSHTML
 @using Telerik.Blazor.Components.Editor